meganthadev/displaying-associations-rails-onl01-seng-ft-041320/README.md

 After this lesson, you should be able to... xzx
 1. Create a `has_many` and `belongs_to` association.
-2. Build associated data through the console and `db/seeds.rb`.
+2. Build associated dataskbf through the console and `db/seeds.rb`.
 3. Query for associated data using methods provided by association.
 4. Embed association data within views.
 5. Iterate over associated data within a view displaying individual instances.